LCCZK/IEL/blogs/25-02-08 Evaluate_solutions.md

 ## Action plan

-- improve my problem solving workflow:
+- Improve my problem solving workflow:
   1. Identify the issue
      - What is the issue?
-     - How does the issue expressing it self?
+     - How does the issue expressing itself?
      - How severe it is?

   2. Analysis the issue